Bellingham Plan Chapters

 Proposed Updates for Our 2025 Plan

 Based on Washington State requirements, guidance from our current Comprehensive Plan, and community feedback, we have developed draft chapter summaries for our updated Comprehensive Plan.
+The community commented on these draft summaries for each chapter in November of 2024.

 Summary of Proposed Changes

-Get a quick overview of the most significant updates we are proposing for Bellingham’s growth plan.
+We suggest giving the Summary of Proposed Changes a quick review before jumping into the individual chapters below.
+It provides an overview of the most significant updates we are proposing for Bellingham’s growth plan.
 The changes listed in this summary document are so broadly important, that many will be found in multiple chapters of the updated plan.

 You can also access an Accessible Word Document with the Summary Document content if you prefer.